audrum/vsix-downloader/README.md

 > https://marketplace.visualstudio.com/items?itemName=ms-python.python

-The version can be found on the right side under **More Info** section:
+The _version_ can be found on the right side under _More Info_ section:

 ![More Info location](./assets/SCR-20230117-vg2.png)

-Once you provide this info, it will create the download URL and will donwload the file to the current location.
+Once you provide this info, it will create the download URL and will download the file to the current location.